HISTORY OF KESQ-TV

 According to records kept by the Federal Communications Commission, KESQ-TV is the oldest television station in the Palm Springs area.

-Soon after the sale Esquire, KESQ-TV began to air a nightly newscast in the mid 1980s and had its call letters set above a tri-color “red-blue-yellow” rainbow logo.
+Soon after the sale to Esquire, KESQ-TV began to air a nightly newscast in the mid-1980s and had its call letters set above a tri-color “red-blue-yellow” rainbow logo.
 It was replaced by a golden “3” in 1994/95, which is the logo we still use today.

-KESQ-TV is now owned by News Press Gazette and Gulf California Broadcasting, based in St. Joseph, Missouri.
-Housed in their studios in Palm Desert since 1978, KESQ-TV also houses sister stations CBS Local 2,KDFX-TV (Fox), KUNA-TV (Telemundo),KUNA-FM (La Poderosa 96.7 FM), and KESQ-AM 1400.
+KESQ-TV is now owned by News-Press Gazette and Gulf California Broadcasting, based in St. Joseph, Missouri.
+Housed in their studios in Thousand Palms since 2012, KESQ-TV also houses sister stations CBS Local 2,KDFX-TV (Fox), KUNA-TV (Telemundo),KUNA-FM (La Poderosa 96.7 FM), and KESQ-AM 1400.

 MAP OF THE KESQ-TV STUDIOS IN THOUSAND PALMS